 It is often advised to check your oil every 6-months as well.
-Drive for at least 15 minutes before checking oil to get a proper, accurate reading.
+Drive for at least 15 minutes before checking the oil to get a proper, accurate reading.
 You want to also change your oil frequently to keep dirt and particles out of the engine, but don’t overfill the crankcase!

 Winterize your car!
 Even if you bought your car yesterday, you need to make sure it is ready to deal with the harsh cold of winter.
 Coolant or antifreeze is the most important part of winterizing, says DMV.org.
-It helps the radiator from freezing and leaving you sit in the middle of the road.
+It helps the radiator from freezing and leaving you to sit in the middle of the road.
 Check your tires’ air pressure, especially when the roads are wet and slick.

 What to Check When

-According to Consumer Reports you need to maintain your car by doing the following:
+According to Consumer Reports, you need to maintain your car by doing the following:

 Monthly: check engine oil, check tire pressure, check air filters, inspect exhaust system, look at brakes, check fluids, clean radiator and check the battery.

 Bi-Yearly: drain and flush the cooling system, change the automatic transmission fluid, replace belts and hoses and change the timing belt.